ToddB11/CAD_Predictive_Analytics/README.md

 ## CAD Predictive Analytics

-### This is a coronary artery disease predictive analytics project using the random forest, naive bayes and logistic regression algorithms.
+### This is a coronary artery disease (CAD) predictive analytics project using the random forest, naive bayes and logistic regression algorithms.
 ### All programming completed using R, with the output viewed as an html file.

 ### There is also a pdf final report, and Powerpoint presentation of the results.